dd32/td-gh-ex/README.md

 === Base WP ===

-Base WP is a basic blog or business WordPress theme, based on _s with integration of skeleton 960 grid.
+Base WP is a basic blog or business WordPress theme, based on underscores with integration of skeleton 960 grid.
 Base WP is WooCommerce compatible, multilingual ready, RTL-Language support, retina-ready, SEO friendly and cross-browser compatible.
-For other themes and plugin or for support and documentation visit our website (http://themes.iografica.it).
+For other themes and plugins or for support and documentation visit our website (http://themes.iografica.it).

 === License ===